BenNeise/bennneise.github.io/_guides/using-confluence-to-document-your-platform.markdown

 Per-page permissions on Confluence are complex to maintain.
 Permissions are permissive, so to give someone permission on a specific page, you would have to give them permission on the whole wiki.
 If they shouldn't see anything else, then you'd need to restrict all other pages.
 This isn't really a feasible long-term strategy.

 Having multiple wikis means that you can have different content targetted towards different audiences.
 I've found it useful to have a wiki for your platform consumers with instructions on how to use your product/platform, and a wiki for your support teams, with instructions on how to maintain and support the platform.
-Keeping them seperate helps re-inforce the different writing styles, and content that each requires.
+Keeping them separate helps reinforce the different writing styles, and content that each requires.

 ## Consider the structure within your wiki